-A Study to Evaluate the Safety, Pharmacokinetics, and Activity of GDC-1971 in Combination With Atezolizumab in Participants With Locally Advanced or Metastatic Solid Tumors
+A Study to Evaluate the Safety, Pharmacokinetics, and Activity of RO7566802 as a Single Agent and in Combination With Atezolizumab in Participants With Locally Advanced or Metastatic Solid Tumors

 - Solid Tumors

 The source of the below information is public registry websites such as ClinicalTrials.gov, EuClinicalTrials.eu, ISRCTN.com, etc..
 It has been summarised and edited into simpler language.
 For more information about this clinical trial see the For Expert tab on the specific ForPatients page or follow these links to https://clinicaltrials.gov and/or https://euclinicaltrials.eu and/or https://www.isrctn.com.

 The below information is taken directly from public registry websites such as ClinicalTrials.gov, EuClinicalTrials.eu, ISRCTN.com, etc., and has not been edited.

 This is a first-in-human Phase I, open-label, dose-escalation and expansion study designed to evaluate the safety, tolerability, pharmacokinetics, immunogenicity, pharmacodynamic, and preliminary anti-tumor activity of RO7566802 as a single agent and in combination with atezolizumab in participants with locally advanced, recurrent, or metastatic incurable solid tumor malignancies.
 Participants will be enrolled in 2 stages: dose escalation and expansion.